Lightweight Full-Convolutional Siamese Tracker: Abstract

 \section{Abstract}

-Although single object trackers have achieved advanced performance, their large-scale models make it difficult to apply them on the platforms with limited resources.
-Moreover, existing lightweight trackers only achieve balance between 2-3 points in terms of parameters, performance, Flops and FPS.
-To achieve the optimal balance among these points, this paper propose a lightweight full-convolutional Siamese tracker called LightFC.
-LightFC employs a novel efficient cross-correlation module (ECM) and a novel efficient rep-center head (ERH) to enhance the nonlinear expressiveness of the convolutional tracking pipeline.
-The ECM employs an attention-like module design, which conducts spatial and channel linear fusion of fused features and enhances the nonlinearly of the fused features.
-Additionally, it references successful factors of current lightweight trackers and introduces skip-connections and reuse of search area features.
-The ERH reparameterizes the feature dimensional stage in the standard center head and introduces channel attention to optimize the bottleneck of key feature flows.
+Although single object trackers have achieved advanced performance, their large-scale models hinder their application on limited resources platforms.
+Moreover, existing lightweight trackers only achieve a balance between 2-3 points in terms of parameters, performance, Flops and FPS.
+To achieve the optimal balance among these points, this paper proposes a lightweight full-convolutional Siamese tracker called LightFC.
+LightFC employs a novel efficient cross-correlation module (ECM) and a novel efficient rep-center head (ERH) to improve the feature representation of the convolutional tracking pipeline.
+The ECM uses an attention-like module design, which conducts spatial and channel linear fusion of fused features and enhances the nonlinearity of the fused features.
+Additionally, it refers to successful factors of current lightweight trackers and introduces skip-connections and reuse of search area features.
+The ERH reparameterizes the feature dimensional stage in the standard center-head and introduces channel attention to optimize the bottleneck of key feature flows.
 Comprehensive experiments show that LightFC achieves the optimal balance between performance, parameters, Flops and FPS.
-The precision score of LightFC outperforms MixFormerV2-S by 3.7 \% and 6.5 \% on LaSOT and TNL2K, respectively, while using 5x fewer parameters and 4.6x fewer Flops.
+The precision score of LightFC outperforms MixFormerV2-S on LaSOT and TNL2K by 3.7 \% and 6.5 \%, respectively, while using 5x fewer parameters and 4.6x fewer Flops.
 Besides, LightFC runs 2x faster than MixFormerV2-S on CPUs.
-Our code and raw results can be found at \href{https://github.com/LiYunfengLYF/LightFC}{https://github.com/LiYunfengLYF/LightFC}.
+In addition, a higher-performance version named LightFC-vit is proposed by replacing a more powerful backbone network.
+The code and raw results can be found at \href{https://github.com/LiYunfengLYF/LightFC}{https://github.com/LiYunfengLYF/LightFC}.